TeachersFirst - Featured Sites: Week of Feb 26, 2012

 This site includes advertising.

 In the ClassroomUse this site to practice word recognition, pronunciation, and phonics rules.
-The Mr. Thorne Does Phonics site would be a wonderful site to have available for students on classroom computers as a reading/learning center.
-Or share specific video clips with your entire class on your projector or interactive whiteboard.
+This YouTube channel would be a wonderful site to have available for students on classroom computers as a reading/learning center.
+Or share specific videos with your entire class on your projector or interactive whiteboard.
 Challenge your students to make their own Mr. Thorne inspired videos for phonics or grammar.
 Share the videos using a tool such as Teachers.TV reviewed here.

 Grades4 to 8

 In the ClassroomThis site would be perfect to use when introducing a unit on rocks and the rock cycle, plate tectonics, or heat and pressure within the earth.
 Allow students to explore the interactives and compose questions that they would like to have answered.
-Challenge students to create a word cloud of terms from one of the interactives using a tool such as Wordle reviewed here.
+Ask students to keep track of their questions using Webnote, reviewed here.
+Challenge students to create a word cloud of terms from one of the interactives using a tool such as Wordle, reviewed here.
 Continue to add to the Wordle throughout your unit.

 GradesK to 3